// hello

 • Nothing puts a distracting feed back in my pocket.

 • It's a hobby, not a startup.
-No roadmap.

 How I got here